 2. Sugar drives insulin resistance

 Diabetes is one of the major chronic diseases of our day, with millions of adults and children affected each year.
-The rise in sugar consumption correlates with the increased prevalence of this illness, because sugar and insulin have a close relationship.
-When you ingest large amounts of sugar, your body has to push out huge doses of insulin to bring things back into balance, and when you do this over and over again, it puts a strain on your pancreas, and your cells become less and less sensitive to the insulin it produces.
+The rise in sugar consumption correlates with the increased prevalence of this illness because sugar and insulin have a close relationship.
+One of the effects of refined sugar is when you ingest large amounts of sugar, your body has to push out huge doses of insulin to bring things back into balance.
+When you do this over and over again, it puts a strain on your pancreas, and your cells become less and less sensitive to the insulin it produces.
 And since blood sugar regulation is tied to nearly every process in our body, when that is off, everything else tends to go awry, too.

 3. Sugar provides fuel for cancer cells

 It’s been postulated that the incredible rise in cancer rates over the past few decades is due to the increase in both sugar and toxins in our environment.
 Several research studies have correlated blood sugar levels with tumor growth and cancer mortality rates, showing that sweet stuff is a preferred fuel source for cancer cells of all kinds, especially breast, lung, and pancreatic cancers.
 The higher your blood sugar levels, the more nutrition you provide for damaged cells to begin or expand their growth, whether or not you currently have a cancer diagnosis.